openobserve/openobserve-docs/docs/guide/user-guide/functions/index.md

 These are like sql functions, which are defined by user and act on specified input columns/fields.

 ## Example
-Let's try a function on logs page to parse vpc flow logs ,mentioned below is sample vpc flow log record in ZincObserve.
+Let's try a function on logs page to parse vpc flow logs, mentioned below is sample vpc flow log record in ZincObserve.

 ```json
 {